 FY 20-21 shows Carmel's resiliency related to travel and leisure spending.
 However, the FY 21-22 budget assumes a continued phased recovery before reaching receipts similar to FY 18-19.
-While there is optimism about vaccine deployment and the lifting of travel restrictions, variants of the pandemic are also emerging and have the ability to impact travel and leisure spending.
-The FY 21-22 Adopted Budget for TOT revenue is \$5.3 million, which is approximately 78% of the FY 18-19 Actual.
+While vaccine deployment is underway and various travel restrictions are lifted, variants of the pandemic are also emerging and have the ability to impact travel and leisure spending.
+The FY 21-22 Recommended Budget for TOT revenue is \$5.3 million, which is approximately 78% of the FY 18-19 Actual.
 Staff researched industry-specific literature, which indicated recovery to pre-pandemic levels for domestic travel spending and international travel in 2024 and 2025, consulted with other similar jurisdictions and reviewed forecasts by local marketing entities to develop the budget target.